magants/course-dbt-magants/dbt-greenery/models/README_wk2.md

 * Within each marts folder, create at least 1-2 intermediate models and 1-2 dimension/fact models.

-    * I only added models in the Core mart.
-Primariy b/c of time this short holiday week
+    * I added models in the Core and Products marts only.
+Primariy b/c of time this short holiday week.

 * Explain the marts models you added.
 Why did you organize the models in the way you did?